Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Jet geometry of

 This jet profile is similar to the configuration discussed in \citet{romanova09}, where the outflow in accreting T Tauri stars consists of a conical-type wind and a magnetically dominated axial jet.
-The conical wind has velocities close to the Keplerian velocity in the disk from which the wind is ejected, and has a high density compared to the axial jet.
+The conical wind has velocities close to the Keplerian velocity in the disk from which the wind is ejected, and has a higher density than the axial jet.
 The magnetically dominated axial jet has a low density and is accelerated towards high velocities.
 Whether a similar physical process is working in the evolved binary \bd\, is difficult to test as the strength of the magnetic field is not constrained.
 Moreover, we can show that the jet of \bd\, is not strongly collimated.
-By applying the assumed mass ratio of $q = 0.6$ in the mass function, we found that the inclination angle of the binary system must be higher than at least $\sim 37^\circ$, such that the mass of the evolved star would be smaller than the maximum mass of a white dwarf ($\approx1.4\, M_\odot$).
+By applying the assumed mass ratio of $q = 0.6$ in the mass function, we found that the inclination angle of the binary system must be higher than at least $\sim 37^\circ$, such that the mass of the evolved star would be lower than the maximum mass of a white dwarf ($\approx1.4\, M_\odot$).
 Hence, with this lower limit for inclination and from the relation between the inclination and jet angle, it follows that the jet cannot be strongly collimated.
-It is more a confined wind with a wide opening angle, rather than a strongly collimated jet.
+It is more a confined wind with a wide opening angle than a strongly collimated jet.
 These confined winds have previously been suggested to be present in PPNe and PNe as well \citep[e.g.][]{soker03, soker04}. \citet{soker04} in particular showed that the pairs of fat bubbles observed in several PNe are formed by jets with a half opening angle $\geq\,40^\circ$.
-Additionally, wide outflows originating from a disk around the companion have been implemented in simulations by \citet{akashi08, akashi13, akashi16}, in order to reproduce the shapes of these PPNe and PNe.
+Additionally, wide outflows originating from a disk around the companion have been implemented in simulations by \citet{akashi08, akashi13, akashi16} in order to reproduce the shapes of these PPNe and PNe.
 Hence, these theoretical studies are in good agreement with our observational results.\\

-Some features still remain unconstrained, such as the observed absorption at a redshifted radial velocity of $\sim 60\,$km s$^{-1}$ (lower panel of Fig. \ref{fig:v2result}).
-This absorption might be physical of origin, but could also be due too the subtraction of the template spectrum, creating a non-physical absorption feature.
+Some features still remain unconstrained, such as the observed absorption at a redshifted RV of $\sim 60\,$km s$^{-1}$ (lower panel of Fig. \ref{fig:v2result}).
+This absorption might have a physical origin, but could also be due too the subtraction of the template spectrum, creating a non-physical absorption feature.